A Helpful ADHD Tip – Chore Sticks: An Anxiety-Free Chore Hack for ADHD Adults *Revised

 Once you’ve finished the whole house, sit down with your list and sort the tasks by how frequently they should be done.
 While you’re sorting, don’t think about how Martha Stewart would clean her house.
 Think about what you can realistically handle and what’s necessary for proper hygiene and harmony in the home.
 Make your decision based on those two factors.

 The trick to this method is to make your tasks as bite-sized as possible!
 Don’t write “clean master bedroom” on a single stick.
 Divide that big task into 5-10 bite-sized tasks.
-“Dust the master bedroom”, “Vacuum the master bedroom”, “10 minute declutter in master bedroom”, etc. So when you reach into the jar, you aren’t worried about what you might get.
-You’ll be surprised by how many chores you can get done when you’re not wandering around for a half hour between tasks, wondering what’s next.
-You might also be surprised at how great it feels to put these micro-tasks into the “completed” jar.
+“Dust the master bedroom”, “Vacuum the master bedroom”, “10 minute declutter in master bedroom”, etc. There are some chores (like mopping) that just aren’t really bite-sized, but do the best you can.

-One rule to the chore stick trick is that you aren’t supposed to “reset” the jar until ALL the chores are done.
-This makes sure that certain things aren’t consistently neglected AND it allows you to put distasteful chores back into the jar if you so choose.
-Because eventually, it’ll be the only thing left and you’ll HAVE to do it.
+One rule to the Chore Stick Method is that (with the exception of daily chores) you don’t “reset” the jar until ALL the chores are done.
+This makes sure that certain things aren’t consistently neglected.
+It also allows you to put distasteful chores back into the jar if you so choose, because eventually, it’ll be the only thing left and you’ll HAVE to do it.
 (With that in mind, you might decide to it right away instead.
-And if you do, then I commend you!)
+And if you do, then I commend you!
+I don’t have that kind of self-discipline.)

 No matter what method you’re using to combat your housekeeping demons, don’t lose sight of the fact that it’s a process.
 It can be so easy to get bummed out and feel bad about yourself when you look around and find that your home is a wreck AGAIN!
 For me, personally, I feel like the state of my house is a constant sore spot.
 It’s always there to remind me “Hey, there!
 You’re a terrible housewife!”
 But beating myself up about it never helped me do it better.